mkofinas/dotfiles/README.md

 # dotfiles
 Configuration files for Vim/NeoVim, Git, Bash/Zsh, IPython etc.
-Tested on Ubuntu 14.04 LTS.
+Tested on Ubuntu 14.04 LTS and managed using GNU Stow.

 ## Summary
 This repository contains configuration files for the following: